-The Fashion Internship program enables students to work with established professionals, specifically related to their academic and career interests.
-Under the direction of the Department Chair, Department Internship Coordinator, and the Office of Career + Alumni Services, students are carefully evaluated to facilitate the best possible student/sponsor connection, and a planned program of activities is then coordinated with the professional internship sponsor.
-Upon successful completion of the internship program, students will have real-world work experience, preparing them for a career in the fashion industry.
+The Fashion Internship program enables students to work with brands and established professionals in the field, specifically related to their academic and career interests.
+Under the direction of the Department Chair and the Office of Career + Alumni Services, students are carefully evaluated to facilitate the best possible student/sponsor connection, and a planned program of activities is determined with the professional internship sponsor.
+Upon successful completion of the internship program, students will have real-world work experience to build their resumes, preparing them for a career in the fashion industry.